ice1000/guest0x0/.github/README.md

 + A "de Morgan flavored" cubical type theory with redtt flavored cubes (the so-called "extension types")'
 + A ✨new syntax✨ for cofibration theory that is more convenient for confluence checking and hopefully is equivalent to existing ones
   + Update: it's not.
-The new syntax is implemented, tested, and removed.
+The new syntax is implemented, tested, and removed for not working well with substitutions.
 + Inductive types with pattern matching (hopefully) and "simpler indices" (see my TyDe paper)
 + An equalizer of the first projection of evaluation and just the first projection :trollface: